Urban-Analytics-Technology-Platform/od2net/r/README.md

-# Preparing OD data for network generation with od2net
+# od2net R package: prepare datasets for network generation with od2net

 This R package provides functions to prepare OD data for network